Configuring Basic macOS Management in Workspace ONE UEM

 - Scroll down to view Assigned Groups and click in the search box.
 From the list of Assignment Groups that appear, select the appropriate group.
 For example, select

-. - Enter the number of licenses to allocate to the assignment group.
+All Corporate macOS Devices. - Enter the number of licenses to allocate to the assignment group.

 - Click Create.